novacrazy/bluebird-co/README.md

 A set of yield handlers for Bluebird coroutines.

 ## Description
-This is a port of [tj/co](https://github.com/tj/co) generator coroutines to [bluebird](https://github.com/petkaantonov/bluebird) using [Bluebird.addYieldHandler](https://github.com/petkaantonov/bluebird/blob/master/API.md#promisecoroutineaddyieldhandlerfunction-handler---void) to add in a yield handler that can transform all the types of yieldable values tj/co can into normal promises to resolve.
+This is a reimplementation of [tj/co](https://github.com/tj/co) generator coroutines to [bluebird](https://github.com/petkaantonov/bluebird) using [Bluebird.addYieldHandler](https://github.com/petkaantonov/bluebird/blob/master/API.md#promisecoroutineaddyieldhandlerfunction-handler---void) to add in a yield handler that can transform all the types of yieldable values tj/co can and more into normal promises to resolve.

 Combined with [Babel's `bluebirdCoroutines`](http://babeljs.io/docs/advanced/transformers/other/bluebird-coroutines/) transformer, you can write easy and comprehensive `async/await` functions.